bndkt/kotekan/README.md

 > Back to basics.

+A minimal React framework based on the [Bun](https://bun.sh/) runtime, with built-in support for [React Server Components (RSC)](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components), [react-strict-dom](https://github.com/facebook/react-strict-dom), and [StyleX](https://stylexjs.com/).

+> [!CAUTION]
+> Kotekan is in super early development.
+I appreciate if you try it out and provide feedback.
+But please, don't use it in production (yet).

 ## Features
 - [x] CSR
 - [x] SSR
 - [x] Streaming
 - [x] Server components
 - [ ] Client components
+- [ ] Server actions
 - [x] MDX
 - [x] StyleX
 - [ ] Tailwind CSS (waiting for v4)